SK53/indicia-docs/introduction/site-gallery.rst

   :width: 600px
   :alt: Summary of the Garden Biolitz results.

 SPIPOLL
 =======

-Engaging citizen scientists across France, `SPIPOLL <http://www.spipoll.org>`_ involves recording and photographing pollinators visiting flowers and includes tight integration into an existing Drupal site, advanced search gallery and a highly customised data entry system.
+As well as these generic recording solutions, it is also possible to use Indicia to develop highly specialised forms matched to particular survey methodologies.
+Engaging citizen scientists across France, `SPIPOLL <http://www.spipoll.org>`_ involves recording and photographing pollinators visiting flowers and includes tight integration into an existing Drupal site, an advanced search gallery and a highly customised data entry system.

 .. image:: ../images/screenshots/websites/spipoll-collection.png